 - Prosthodontics – 3 years

 All programs lead to a Certificate of Achievement in the respective specialty.
-Most instruction takes place at TUSDM’s Boston campus and affiliated hospitals and institutions.
+Most instruction takes place at TUSDM’s Boston campus and affiliated hospitals and institutions (with the exception of the AEGD Maine track).

 The following specialty programs also offer a Certificate of Achievement: